msterhuj/tpFastApi/README.md

 These endpoints are only accessible by admin users

-- [ ] Add authentication to the endpoint
+- [x] Add admin authentication to the endpoint
 - [x] can update logs
 - [x] can delete logs